Es'kia Mphahlele: Return to South Africa

-In 1979, he joined the University of the Witwatersrand as a senior research fellow at the African Studies Institute.
+In 1979, he joined the University of the Witwatersrand (Wits University) as a senior research fellow at the African Studies Institute.
 He founded the Council for Black Education and Research, an independent project for alternative education involving young adults.
 He founded the department of African literature at Wits University in 1983, a significant event in the evolution of literature teaching in South Africa at the time.
 He became the institution's first black professor.
 He was permitted to honour an invitation from the then Institute for Study of English in Africa at Rhodes University.
 It was a two-month research fellowship where his proposal of finishing his memoir Afrika My Music, which he had begun in Philadelphia, was accepted.

 After his retirement from Wits University in 1987, Mphahlele was appointed as the executive chairman of the board of directors at Funda Centre for Community Education.
 He continued visiting other universities as a visiting professor teaching mostly African Literature.
 He spent two months at Harvard University's Graduate School of Education teaching a module on secondary-school education in South Africa.
 With the end of apartheid, he emerged as an eloquent proponent of the need to nurture the arts to feed a culture traumatized by colonization and oppression.
 The Es'kia Institute is named after him, honouring his life, teachings and philosophies.
 His return home and contribution towards the development of the country and continent's literary development is still being celebrated in many forms, with some towns choosing to name significant streets after him.